l30nard0/mif/doc/readme.txt

 are shown in this prototype.
 The focus was on delivery mechanism and PvD selection based on some filters.
-To us, most obvious choice was to use some other mechanism, not one used to deliver PvD network informations.
+To us, most obvious choice was to use some other mechanism, not one used to deliver PvD network information.
 Same mechanisms are used by web browsers to detect proxy servers and similar settings.
 Embedding such properties within RAs (or in future DHCP) messages might be problematic since those messages might become too long.